TheRyanMonty/HomeLab/README.md

 ## Open Questions
   - How to do backups? (kubernetes cron job?)
   - How to deploy NFS for kubernetes (and use for backups?)
-  - How to use traefik in k3s?
-  - Implement Ansible for server build steps
-  - How to disable control-plane/master server from longhorn automatically?
+  - How to disable control-plane/master server for volume replicas from longhorn automatically?

 ## All servers:
 Set timezone, install qemu-guest-agent, set vi as shell browser and update/upgrade packages: